Choosing a Program

 - Share with your academic advisor that you are thinking of studying abroad.
 Enlist his or her help in determining the best time to fit study abroad into your degree plan.

-- Give yourself time to research options: talk with your professors, advisors in the Education Abroad Office and with students who have studied abroad.
+- Give yourself time to research options: talk with your professors, advisors in the Global Learning Department and with students who have studied abroad.

 - Set some goals: many education abroad programs are good; the best one for you depends on what you want!